Chinmayiprabhu/PL-ComplianceChecking-PoC-Maude-/README.md

  ```

-Once the files are loaded to Maude, you can check the properties mentioned like .
+Once the files are loaded to Maude, you can check the properties mentioned below.

-* Example 1 : We check the compliance between two individual policies i.e,
+* Example 1 : To check the compliance between two individual policies i.e,
   - PE1 = (doctor , {Use, Store}, healthServ\marketing\admin, 21/02/2022, EU)
   - PE2 =(hospital\admin, {Use,Collect,Store}, treatm, 21/02/2024, EU)
   - PE3 = (doctor, {Use, Store, Transfer}, healthServ\marketing\billing, 21/02/2022, EU)